aravind21-ai/hotel-management-frontend/README.md

 Rooms follow an operational workflow:

 AVAILABLE  →  OCCUPIED  →  CLEANING  →  AVAILABLE

-A room doesn't become available the moment a guest checks out — it has to be marked clean first.
+A room doesn't become available the moment a guest checks out, it has to be marked clean first.

 ### Atomic check-in and check-out